On the Signature of a Path in an Operator Algebra: Iterated integrals of a path as operators

-\end{proof} \begin{remark} If we choose for the levelled tree $f$ the right comb tree, that is the tree obtained by grafting corollas with two leaves with each others, always on the rightmost nodes, we find back the classical Chen identity \cite{Chen54}.
-In fact, by cutting such a tree we obtain a smaller comb tree and a levelled forest with only straight trees, except for the last one which is a comb tree. \end{remark} To the family of operators $\{\mathbb{X}^{f}_{s,t}\,, \;f \in \lpbt \}$, we now associate a family of endomorphisms on
+\begin{Remark}We apply the above formula to the levelled tree $f$ which is a right comb tree obtained by grafting corollas with two leaves with each other, always on their rightmost node.
+By cutting such a tree at a certain level, we obtain on one hand a smaller comb tree and on the other hand, we obtain a levelled forest with only straight trees, except for the last one, the rightmost, which is also a comb tree.
+By denoting $\textrm{comb}_n$ the comb tree with $n$ internal nodes, we thus get for a tuple $A_0,\dots,A_n \in \mathcal{A}$,